Mycheaux/DB-conv/docs/readme.md

 If you prefer not to deal with Windows path quirks, you can run your repository in a Unix-like environment such as: Windows Subsystem for Linux (WSL),Git Bash.

 ### Python Libraries:
-We assume we already have anaconda or miniconda if not check here how to get one. https://www.anaconda.com/download or https://www.anaconda.com/docs/getting-started/miniconda/main
+We assume we already have Anaconda or miniconda; if not, check here how to get one. https://www.anaconda.com/download or https://www.anaconda.com/docs/getting-started/miniconda/main

 1. Best, most general way:
 ```